 I use it to stuff zucchini.
 After hollowing them out, I chop the inside flesh of the zucchini, fry up mince or sausage, shredded carrots and then add the stuffing mix. you may need to add a bit of water but I find that the moisture from the zucchini flesh is enough.
 Fill the zucchini, sprinkle with some grated cheese on top and bake in the oven for about 1 hour.
 They are really good.

 Put a layer of cut up cooked chicken in bottom of 9X13 pan.

 Just pop it into a food processor or blender and turn it into "seasoned bread crumbs".
 Use it for any recipe that uses bread crumbs.

 Or, before you do that, remove the larger pieces and use them for "croutons".

 I buy 1lb. of oven roasted turkey breast sliced a little thicker than for a sandwich.
 Make Stovetop, lay out turkey, and roll Stovetop in turkey slices.
-Then get a couple jars of turkey gravy to pour over the top.
-Heat in 350F degree oven for about 1/2 hour or so.
-Makes about 12.
-Very good.

 I make a turkey quiche after Thanksgiving that uses stovetop stuffing for the crust instead of pie crust.
 Works great.
 Just make as usual, put in pie plate & bake for few minutes till firm.
 THen put filling in and bake till done.